Betabaculovirus

 NUCLEUS

-2. Fusion of virus membrane with the vesicle membrane occurs; DNA genome is released into the nucleus.
+3. The DNA genome is released into the host nucleus.

-6. Replication of the genome by rolling circle.
+6. Replication of the genome by rolling circle in nuclear viral factories.

 7. Nucleocapsids are formed which can either bud out through the cellular membrane and disseminate the infection or be occluded for horizontal transmission.